 ∴ DE ⊥ BC (hence proved).

 Chapter 10, Circles, of Grade 9, is one of the most important chapters, whose concepts will also be used in Class 10.
 The weightage of this chapter in the final exam is around 15 marks.
-Therefore, students are advised to read the chapter carefully and solve each and every question included in the textbook with the help of NCERT Solutions along with examples, to have a good practice.
+Therefore, students are advised to read the chapter carefully and practice each and every question included in the textbook with the help of NCERT Solutions along with examples, to have a good practice.

 Topics covered in Chapter 10, Circles are;